Background of the Fellows

 - The MSTP pays the stipend, GradCare and tuition during medical school.

-- The mentor is expected to provide full financial support during the remainder of the research time including tuition, stipend and GradCare, until the fellow returns to medical school.
+- The mentor/PhD department is expected to provide full financial support during the remainder of the research time including tuition, stipend and GradCare, until the fellow returns to medical school.

-- Please note that any mentor/program supplement when the student is on an NIH institutional training grant (T32) or an NIH individual fellowship (F30 or F31) must come from non-federal funds.
+- Please note that any mentor/program supplement to the stipend when the student is on an NIH institutional training grant (T32) or an NIH individual fellowship (F30 or F31) must come from non-federal funds.

 Other Sources of Financial Support